tjinauyeung/posemoji/README.md

 - [x] Use TensorFlow.js with a pre-trained model to detect human poses.
 - [x] Choose both emojis and body parts freely.
 - [x] The app should scale content to fit a window.
-- [x] There must be a single button to switch between all available cameras.
 - [x] Host the app on a free hosting under a public domain, e.g. GitHub Pages or Firebase Hosting.
-- [] The app should work on the newest stable version of a Chrome browser, both mobile and desktop.

-#### TODO
-- [x] There must be a single button to switch between all available cameras.
-(WIP)
+- [ ] There must be a single button to switch between all available cameras.
-- [] The app should work on the newest stable version of a Chrome browser, both mobile and desktop.
+- [ ] The app should work on the newest stable version of a Chrome browser, both mobile and desktop.
-  - App only works on desktop; Safari and Chrome on iphone does not support `navigator.mediaDevices`

-#### Refactor
+#### Optional refactoring
-- [] Use async await instead of promises
+- Use async await instead of promises